aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to DOCX via .NET" h2=".NET API to Render OFT to DOCX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add OFT to DOCX conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including OFT and DOCX.

+Using Aspose.Email for .NET, you can easily convert OFT files to HTML.
+Aspose.Email for .NET is a powerful API that enables developers to work with email messages and attachments in various formats, including OFT.
+It provides a wide range of features, such as the ability to read, write, and convert email messages and attachments.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render the HTML to DOCX.
+Aspose.Words for .NET is a powerful API that enables developers to work with DOCX documents.
+It provides a wide range of features, such as the ability to create, edit, and convert documents.

-If you are a .NET developer looking to add OFT to DOCX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCX.
+By using Aspose.Total for .NET, you can easily add OFT to DOCX conversion features to your applications.
+Aspose.Email for .NET enables you to convert OFT files to HTML, and Aspose.Words for .NET enables you to render HTML to DOCX.
+With these powerful APIs, you can quickly and easily add OFT to DOCX conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}